AaronWebster/directdebye/README.md

 from -6.671281905e-13 to 6.671281905e-13 seconds, inclusive.
 Change these values to reflect the time slices you wish to calculate.

-The next lines worth editing are the actual arguments to directdebye.
+The next lines worth editing are the actual arguments to `directdebye`.
 Let's go through them one by one and explain what they do:

 --efield-out=1:50:100:1